DataUbong/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 8: Set the permission for user only, James Bond
+Task 9: Set the mode of the file